robwakeman/book-reading-list/README.md

   - The project is too small to justify the use of Sass.
   - Autoprefixer is not used as this app is not for production.
   - Minification of CSS is not used as this app is not for production.
-  - CSS logical properties are used in place physical counterparts for testing.
+  - CSS logical properties are used in place of physical counterparts for testing.
 If in production, I would consider using them only in combination with this [PostCSS plugin](https://github.com/jonathantneal/postcss-logical)
 - **JavaScript**
   - The app uses native JavaScript to manipulate the DOM.
   - ES6 (ES2015) is used e.g. const, let, arrow functions, for..of loops.